lukagrbcic/AutoPhotonicsLab/README.md

 # AutoPhotonicsLab
-FLAR - Code for the automated design of photonic surfaces in a self-driving lab
+TODO: FLARE - Code for the automated design of photonic surfaces in a self-driving lab

 # Random Experiment Simulator